codecademy-engineering/intermediate-go-training-2023/6_Interfaces/instructions.md

 # Your mission (should you choose to accept it)

-1. Refactor lookup logic from the GetByID handler into a reusable private method that takes an id (string) and returns a pointer to a squirrel and an error if no squirrel matching the id is found.
+1. Refactor lookup logic from the GetByID handler into a reusable private method that takes an id (string) with return types of Squirrel pointer and error.
+- If a matching Squirrel is found, return a pointer to that Squirrel and a nil error.
+- Otherwise return a nil Squirrel pointer and an error.

 2. Create an alert package with a beacon interface.
 This interface should have an "AlertAllAgents" method that accepts a pointer to a squirrel and has a return